Toyota Camry: Celica Camry (A40/A50; 1979–1982)

 The "Camry" nameplate originated on a four-door sedan approximate to the Toyota Celica called the Celica Camry.
 Toyota designated this initial application of the Camry name as the A40/A50 series.
 Celica Camry made its sales debut in January 1980 at Toyota Corolla Store retail dealerships in Japan.
 Production had earlier commenced in December 1979 at the Tsutsumi plant at Toyota, Aichi.
 Despite the marketing position, Celica Camry shares few components with its namesake—but rather the Carina (A40/A50).
 Toyota modified the Carina by elongating its front-end and incorporating styling cues such as the T-bar grille motif that resembled the Celica XX/Supra (A40).
 Strictly speaking, Celica Camry is not the first generation of Camry, but rather its predecessor.

 Celica Camry uses the front-engine, rear-wheel-drive layout and in A40 guise, a standard four-link rigid axle suspension system with gasoline inline-four engines displacing 1.6 liters for the 12T-U (TA41) and 1.8 liters with the 13T-U (TA46).
 Initial model grades comprised: 1600 LT, 1600 XT, 1800 LT, 1800 XT, and 1800 XT Super Edition.
 In August 1980, Toyota released high-end models with four-wheel independent suspension, denoted A50 (front MacPherson struts, rear semi-trailing arm setup; four-wheel disc brakes).
 For the TA57 series 1800 SX, Toyota fitted the 1.8-liter 3T-EU engine.
 Toyota designated the new 2.0-liter grades, the 21R-U powered 2000 SE and 18R-GEU-based 2000 GT as RA56 and RA55, respectively.

+The Celica Camry was available in six exterior colors with contrasting blue, gray, or brown interiors, and the XT Super Edition offered two-tone exterior paint in dark brown over light brown.
+Power steering with adjustable tilt steering, air conditioning, two stereo choices, a choice of a digital or electric analog clock, rear window defroster, and rear child door lockout were available.
+The side-view mirrors installed on the fenders ahead of the front wheels were electrically adjustable on higher trim packages and manually adjustable on entry-level models.
+The aluminum alloy wheels were shared with the Celica and Supra on higher trim packages.